Last updated on September 1st, 2023 at 11:41 pm

 How wind velocity is measured using different instruments?
 Also explain the usefulness of wind data.

-Wind velocity is measured by a cup-type or propeller anemometer, or by a pitot tube (similar to the air-speed meters of airplanes), and its direction is measured by a wind vane.
+Wind velocity imeasured by a cup-type or propeller anemometer, or by a pitot tube (similar to the air-speed meters of airplanes), and its direction is measured by a wind vane.
 An anemograph can produce continuous recordings of wind velocity and directional changes.

 Free wind velocities are normally recorded in the open flat country at a height of 10 m.